 • Do not drive at night.
 Aim to reach your destination before sunset.

 • Do not stop along a highway.
-Criminals use all kinds of ways to try and get a vehicle to stop.
-Someone may lie down in the road and pretend to be dead or injured.
-At night, they sometimes put spikes or rocks in the road in certain areas to try and disable a car so they can rob them.
-If you hit a rock or get a flat tyre, don't stop immediately, carry on slowly and try and find a safe, well lit place to stop such as a service station.
+Criminals use all kinds of ways to get a vehicle to stop.
+Someone may lie down on the road and pretend to be dead or injured.
+At night, they sometimes put spikes or rocks in the road in certain areas in an attempt to disable a car so they can rob the driver and passengers.
+If you hit a rock or get a flat tyre, don't stop immediately, carry on slowly and try and find a safe, well-lit place to stop such as a service station.

-• The majority of South Africa's roads are good quality and safe to travel on.
-But certain regions and certain routes are known to be less safe.
-Either because of potholes and poor road conditions, or because carjacking or robbery attempts are more common there.
-Find out from your host or your consultant which areas or roads to avoid.
+• Most of South Africa's roads are good quality and safe to travel.
+However, certain regions and routes are known to be less safe either because of potholes and poor road conditions or because carjacking or robbery attempts are more common there.
+Find out from your host or your consultant which areas and roads to avoid.

 • Don't leave your bags unattended.
 Keep them closed and within sight.